 Museum Collections

-The museum’s collection includes several of Monet’s famous paintings, such as his series of paintings depicting the Cathedral of Rouen.
+The museum’s collection includes several of Monet’s famous paintings, such as his series depicting the Cathedral of Rouen.

 The Musée Marmottan Monet also showcases other works by Monet, including his landscapes and still lifes.
 In addition to Monet’s work, the Marmottan-Monet Museum also features pieces by other Impressionist artists, such as Pierre-Auguste Renoir, Paul Cezanne, and Camille Pissarro.